 • This is a fantastic opportunity to spend time together and provides a real life context to apply mathematical concepts and language including money, size, length and volume.
-For example, you could count numbers of items, find the cheapest item, calculate simple totals, point to the longest/shortest, heaviest/lightest item, find the best deal.
+For example, you could count numbers of items, find the cheapest item, calculate simple totals, point to the longest/shortest, heaviest/lightest item.